 If you are beginning the divorce process, or even just thinking about it, it’s always a good idea to consult an attorney.
-They can walk you through the process step-by-step, and help you understand what’s to come.
-The right attorneys will be straightforward right from the start, work hard to understand your goals, and set realistic expectations for results.
+They can walk you through the process step-by-step and help you understand what’s to come.
+And most importantly, the right attorneys will be straightforward right from the start, work hard to understand your goals, and set realistic expectations for results.

 Even if you and your spouse agree on all the terms of your divorce before filing, you still need legal counsel to review the documents, ensure everything is accounted for, and to help you file the papers.
 It’s worth noting, however, that a law firm will only represent one spouse.
 Each individual must have his or her own legal counsel.

 As life goes on, your situation may change.
-The standards to which your original court order applies may no longer be valid.
+Unfortunately, the standards to which your original court order applies may no longer be valid.
 In these cases, your attorney can help you file for a modification or amendment of the current order in effect.

 Even if your orders are airtight and finalized, there is still the possibility the other party won’t cooperate.
 If you have unpaid child support, interference with visitation and custody rights, or other issues, you should begin filing for contempt right away.
 Alternately, if someone has filed a contempt case against you, you’ll want to start mounting a defense ASAP.

-Detailing the division of property and assets, these agreements are a good way to protect yourself in the event your marriage fails.
-There is even the option for a post-nuptial agreement, which can accomplish virtually the same result.
+Similarly, detailing the division of property and assets, these agreements are a good way to protect yourself in the event your marriage fails.
+And, there is even the option for a post-nuptial agreement, which can accomplish virtually the same result.

 If you’d like to find out more about the family law services we offer at Reeder Law Firm, call (770) 475-2521 for a free consultation.